 Antifungal vaginal creams and suppositories

-While yeast infections are the most commonly discussed vaginal infection, bacterial vaginosis is actually the most common type of vaginitis in females of reproductive age.
+Yeast infections are the most commonly discussed vaginal infection.
+And bacterial vaginosis is actually the most common type of vaginitis in females of reproductive age.
 This infection is caused by bacteria, not yeast.
 With a bacterial vaginosis infection, certain species of normal vaginal bacteria grow out of control and trigger inflammation.
 The cause of bacterial vaginosis is not known.

 The following are the most common symptoms of bacterial vaginosis.
 However, each adolescent may experience symptoms differently.
 Symptoms may include:

-A milky, thin discharge at times, or a heavy, gray discharge
+A milky, thin discharge at times, or a heavy, gray, and sometimes green, discharge

 "Fishy" odor of discharge

 The symptoms of bacterial vaginosis may resemble other conditions.
-Always consult your health care provider for a diagnosis.
+Always talk with your health care provider for a diagnosis.

 Specific treatment for bacterial vaginosis will be determined by your health care provider based on:

-Bacterial vaginosis is caused by bacteria; therefore, it is generally treated with oral antibiotics.
+Bacterial vaginosis is caused by bacteria.
+It is generally treated with antibiotics.

 Trichomoniasis, trichomonas, or trich as it is commonly called, is a sexually transmitted infection.
-It is caused by a one-celled parasite called Trichomonas vaginalis that passes between partners during sexual intercourse.
+It is caused by a 1-celled parasite called Trichomonas vaginalis.
+This parasite passes between partners during sexual intercourse.
 Since most males do not present symptoms with trichomoniasis, the infection is often not diagnosed until the female develops symptoms of vaginitis.